-In a large lecture environment, screencasting technology is an effective way to reach a large number of students (Educause, 2006; Falconer, Nicodemus, DeGrazia, & Medlin, 2012), and has a huge potential for addressing their myriad academic needs, which are impossible for a single lecturer to address.
-The efficacy of screencasts in fulfilling diverse students' needs was demonstrated by Pinder-Grover, Green, and Millunchick (2011), who documented the strategic use of screencasts in a large introductory Materials Science and Engineering course, and examined their impact on student usage and course performance.
-Students in the course perceived the screencasts as helpful and tended to use the resources as a study supplement.
-Screencast usage was positively and significantly correlated with course performance as indicated by the final grade.
-Students with the least prior knowledge and competency in the subject appeared to gain the most from the screencasts.
-At the James Cook University in the U.S., screencasts have been used successfully to supplement lectures in large Maths and engineering classes, deliver mini-lectures explaining topics identified by students as unclear, and give feedback on homework and quizzes (Mullamphy, Higgins, Belward, & Ward, 2010).
-In education programs where students are remote from the instructor, screencasts provide a simple yet effective means of delivering rich content to distance students to support various types of learning, as shown in Peterson (2007).
+In a large lecture environment, screencasting technology is an effective way to reach a large number of students (Educause, 2006; Falconer, Nicodemus, DeGrazia, & Medlin, 2012), and has a huge potential for addressing their myriad academic needs, which are impossible to be addressed by a single lecturer.
+The efficacy of screencasts in fulfilling these diverse needs was demonstrated by Pinder-Grover, Green, and Millunchick (2011), who documented the strategic use of screencasts in a large introductory Materials Science and Engineering course, and examined their impact on student usage and course performance.
+Students in the course perceived the screencasts to be helpful and tend to use the resources as a study supplement.
+Their usage of the screencasts wasalso positively and significantly correlated with course performance as indicated by the final grade, with the most substantial gains found for students with the least amount of prior knowledge in the course material.
+At the James Cook University in the U.S., screencasts have been used successfully to supplement lectures in large mathematics and engineering classes, deliver mini-lectures that explained topics identified by students as unclear, and give feedback on homework and quizzes (Mullamphy, Higgins, Belward, & Ward, 2009).
+For education programmes where students are remote from the instructor, screencasts provide a simple yet effective means to deliver rich content to distance students to support various types of learning, as shown in Peterson (2007).

-Guerrero, Baumgartel, and Zobott (2013) illustrate how innovative uses of screencasting can have a positive impact on student learning and attitudes.
-The authors transformed their traditional Maths classroom into a constructivist one by making the videos available to students in advance of class so that face-to-face instructional time could be freed up for more meaningful learning activities, such as working through problems, advancing concepts, and engaging in collaborative learning.
+Innovative uses of screencasting have been shown to impact learning and student attitudes in the positive direction.
+Guerrero, Baumgartel, and Zobott (2013) utilized instructor-developed screencasts to transform a traditional Mathematics classroom into a more constructive one.
+The researchers made the videos available to preservice elementary teachers in advance of class so that face-to-face instructional time could be used for more constructive learning activities, such as working through problems, advancing concepts, and engaging in collaborative learning.
 The results were interesting.
-The transformed pedagogy had a positive impact on the students' understanding of course content and attitudes toward Maths.
-They valued the inverted classroom as class time was freed up from passive elements of instruction to focus more on actually doing the Maths.
-The students appreciated that they had more time "to process and think about course content prior to applying it in class, and that they could watch lectures anywhere, anytime at their own pace" (p.
+The transformed pedagogy had a positive impact on the preservice teachers' understanding of course content and attitudes toward mathematics.
+They valued the inverted classroom as the class time was freed up from passive elements of instruction to focus on actually doing the mathematics.
+The participants also liked that they had more time "to process and think about course content prior to applying it in class, and that they could watch lectures anywhere, anytime at their own pace" (p.
 186).
-The latter finding seems to be consistent across many studies on screencasting.
+The latter finding seems to be consistent across studies.